Puriice/cp372-PA-SS/docs/Canvas.md

 ## Questions /Hypothesis

+-   Does BMI related to Sleep disorder?
--   Does physical activity level affect sleep quality?
+-   Does quality of sleep affect sleep disorder?
--   Is there a relationship between stress and sleep disorders?
--   Are people with abnormal blood pressure more likely to have sleep issues?
--   Do certain occupations experience more sleep disorders?
+-   Which demographic has the most sleep disorder?

 ## Key Stakeholders